EmilyGarredQCA/1701QCA-Assessment2/index.md

 ![Image](SLFinalDesign.jpg)

 To create this project, I would begin by testing the various elements on the breadboard, before proceeding to incorporate them into my environment.
 This I would create using actual wooden logs (rescued from the fire pit) and a fabricated "rock" made from papier-mache covered with air drying clay.
 This would all be mounted on a base, painted and after the various elements were correctly wired(soldered) etc decorated with other plant life etc to complement the overall visual appeal of the project.
 For the mushrooms, I plan to mould them with silicon around the led, with the wiring continuing through the stem of the mushroom.
-The fire flies, would be mounted using a yellow led decorated with celophane wings.
+The fireflies, would be mounted using a yellow led decorated with celophane wings.

 ### Interaction flowchart ###